thepower/power-docs/docs/Maintain/build-and-start-a-node/05-startingTpNode_docker.md

 ## Starting the node

-To start the TP-Node run the following command:
+To start the node run the following command:

 ```bash
 docker run -d \